The Short Answer

 Why Trust The Lash List

-We reviewed the clinical literature on eyelash growth cycles, follicle biology, and regrowth factors for this guide.
-Our recommendations are based on published research from peer-reviewed journals, guidance from the American Academy of Ophthalmology and the National Eye Institute, and our own hands-on testing of 12 lash serums over 12 weeks.
+This guide was written by Sarah Mitchell, The Lash List's Beauty Science Editor, who has a cosmetic chemistry background and 5+ years of beauty product review experience.
+We reviewed clinical literature on eyelash growth cycles, follicle biology, and regrowth factors, including peer-reviewed studies and guidance from the American Academy of Ophthalmology and the National Eye Institute.
+We also draw from our hands-on testing of 12 lash serums over 12 weeks with a 25+ person tester panel.
 We are not a medical resource.
 If you are experiencing sudden or unusual lash loss, please consult a dermatologist or ophthalmologist.
-Our testing methodology is fully transparent, and our editorial process is independent of any brand.
+Our testing methodology and affiliate disclosure are public, and our editorial process is independent of sponsorships.
 Learn more about us.

 Frequently Asked Questions